$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Introduction

 The transport of magnetic fields in plasmas, leading to their amplification at large or small scales, is referred to as dynamo \citep{2005PhR...417....1B}.
 These phenomena are essentially the induction of the magnetic field through electromotive force (EMF, $\mathbf{U} \times \mathbf{B}$, where $\mathbf{U}$ represents fluid velocity).
-The migration of magnetic energy toward larger scales is referred to as an inverse cascade of energy, leading to a large-scale dynamo (LSD).
-Conversely, the transfer of energy toward smaller scales is referred to as a small-scale dynamo (SSD).
-The forward cascade of energy is often observed in both hydrodynamics (HD) and magnetohydrodynamics (MHD).
-However, the inverse cascade requires more stringent conditions, such as 2D HD systems with conserved kinetic energy $\langle U^2 \rangle $ and enstrophy $\langle \omega^2\rangle~(\omega=\nabla \times \mathbf{U})$, 3D MHD systems with helicity (\(\langle \mathbf{A}\cdot \mathbf{B}\rangle \neq 0,\,\, \nabla \times \mathbf{A} = \mathbf{B}\)), differential rotation, or magnetorotational instability (MRI), also known as the Balbus-Hawley instability \citep{1966ZNatA..21.1285S, 1978mfge.book.....M, 1980opp..bookR....K, 2001ApJ...550..824B, 1991ApJ...376..214B}.
+The migration of magnetic energy toward larger scales is referred to as an inverse cascade of energy, leading to a large-scale dynamo (LSD). {Conversely, the transfer of magnetic energy toward smaller scales, resulting in a peak in the small scale regime, is referred to as a small-scale dynamo (SSD).} The forward cascade of energy is often observed in both hydrodynamics (HD) and magnetohydrodynamics (MHD).
+However, the inverse cascade requires more stringent conditions, such as 2D HD systems with conserved kinetic energy $\langle U^2 \rangle $ and enstrophy {$\langle (\nabla \times \mathbf{U})^2\rangle$}, 3D MHD systems with helicity (\(\langle \mathbf{A}\cdot \mathbf{B}\rangle \neq 0,\,\, \nabla \times \mathbf{A} = \mathbf{B}\)), differential rotation, or magnetorotational instability (MRI), also known as the Balbus-Hawley instability \citep{1966ZNatA..21.1285S, 2001ApJ...550..824B, 1991ApJ...376..214B}.
 The migration and amplification of the magnetic field are influenced by various factors, and the critical conditions governing these processes remain an active area of research and debate.
-In particular, the turbulent electromotive force, which acts as a source for the large-scale magnetic field, is challenging to analyze.\\
+In particular, the turbulent electromotive force, which acts as a source for the large-scale magnetic field, is {not easy to analyze its physical theoretical properties.}\\ With helicity in magnetic fields, the turbulent electromotive force \(\langle \mathbf{u} \times \mathbf{b} \rangle\) can be represented as \(\alpha\overline{\mathbf{B}} - \beta \nabla \times \overline{\mathbf{B}}\), regardless of whether the system is dominated by kinetic or magnetic energy. {Here, $\alpha$ and $\beta$ are pseudo and regular tensors, respectively, and $\overline{\bf B}$ denotes the large-scale magnetic field.}\\